Benafsha Yaqoobi

 Benafsha Yaqoobi (also known as Benafsha Yaqubi) is an Afghan disability rights activist.
-She was made one of the BBC's 100 Women in 2021.
+In 2021, she was named one of the BBC's 100 Women.

 Career

 Benafsha Yaqoobi was born blind in Afghanistan and became a disability rights activist.
-She studied Persian literature in Iran and then took two masters degrees in Kabul, before working at the Attorney General's Office.
-With her husband Mahdi Salami, who is also blind, she founded the Rahyab Organisation to assist and educate blind people.
+She studied Persian literature in Iran and then took two master’s degrees in Kabul, before working at the Attorney General's Office.
+With her husband Mahdi Salami, who is also blind, she founded the Rahyab Organisation to assist and educate the visually impaired.

 From 2019 onwards, Yaqoobi was a commissioner at the Afghan Independent Human Rights Commission (AIHRC) until she fled Afghanistan with her husband in 2021 after the Taliban retook power.
-On their third attempt to leave, they made it to Kabul airport and travelled to the UK.
+On their third attempt to leave, they made it to Kabul airport and traveled to the UK.

+Yakubi has also worked for the education of visually impaired children.

 In 2020, Yaqoobi was a candidate for the Committee on the Rights of Persons with Disabilities.
 She was made one of the BBC's 100 Women in 2021.